Core Group Guide

 (10 minutes)

-Begin by having each person briefly share how they’re entering the group time.
-This can look like briefly sharing a high and a low from the week.
+Begin by having each person briefly share how they are coming into the group time.
+This could be as simple as sharing a high and a low from the week.
 Minister as appropriate.
-No matter what is shared, bless and thank God for sending Jesus to save us from our sins and the present evil age (Galatians 1:3-5).
+No matter what is shared, bless and thank God for sending Jesus to die for us that we might live for Him.
+(2 Corinthians 5:14-15)

 2. Accountability